meilisearch/documentation/reference/api/typo_tolerance.md

 **Type:** array
 **Default value:** `[]`

-An array of words with the typo tolerance feature disabled.
+An array of words on which the typo tolerance feature is disabled.

 #### `disableOnAttributes`

 **Type:** array
 **Default value:** `[]`

-An array of attributes with the typo tolerance feature disabled.
+An array of attributes for which the typo tolerance feature is disabled.

 #### Example